alexey-tyurin/a2a-double-validation/README.md

 3. **Processor Agent**: Processes user queries using Gemma 3
 4. **Critic Agent**: Evaluates responses for completeness and validity using Gemini 2.0 Flash

+Each agent communicates using the Google Agent-to-Agent (A2A) Protocol for inter-agent communication, with FastAPI handling only external user-facing APIs.

 ## Flow

 1. User sends a query to the Manager Agent
-2. Manager Agent sends user query to Safeguard Agent
+2. Manager Agent sends user query to Safeguard Agent via A2A
-3. Safeguard Agent checks query safety with Guard-2 and returns assessment
+3. Safeguard Agent checks query safety with Guard-2 and returns assessment via A2A
 4. If the query is unsafe, Manager Agent rejects it
-5. If safe, Manager Agent sends query to Processor Agent
+5. If safe, Manager Agent sends query to Processor Agent via A2A
-6. Processor Agent processes query with Gemma 3 and returns result
+6. Processor Agent processes query with Gemma 3 and returns result via A2A
-7. Manager Agent sends the query and response to Critic Agent
+7. Manager Agent sends the query and response to Critic Agent via A2A
-8. Critic Agent evaluates response with Gemini 2.0 Flash
+8. Critic Agent evaluates response with Gemini 2.0 Flash and returns via A2A
 9. Manager Agent returns the processed response with evaluation to the user

 ## Setup